 You should know better, attachments shouldn't be sent to the list! :)

 14 minute exposures!
-Wow that's seems like a long time and I thought my
+Wow that's seems like a long time and I

 UV printer was slow.

 Sent: Thursday, April 26, 2007 5:03 PM

 Where's the Stouffer stepwedge you shot with these test prints?
 You do

 own a Stouffer wedge r-i-i-i-ight? ^) Until you shoot that you have no